Nexmo/nexmo-developer/_tutorials/sending-whatsapp-messages-with-messages-api.md

 Please note that free form text messages can only be sent when a customer sends a message to the business first.
 The business has up to 24 hours from the last moment the customer messages to send a free form message back.
 After that period a MTM needs to be used.

+If you have not received a message from the customer you will need to send an MTM before sending a message.
+You can learn how to do this in [Understanding WhatsApp Messaging](/messages/concepts/whatsapp).

 Key | Description
 -- | --
 `NEXMO_APPLICATION_ID` | The ID of the Nexmo Application that you created.